The programme of the University:Future Festival 2023 consisted of eight thematic tracks:

 What are the prerequisites for successful hybrid teaching concepts?
 How do university spaces work better?
 What does the topic of “blended learning” mean for spatial structures?
 What needs to be considered in upcoming investment projects at universities?

 Hybrid teaching concepts have become the norm in many places after the pandemic.
 But they don’t always work to the satisfaction of everyone involved – a topic of concern to many members of universities.
-Following on from this, the question of how physical and digital spaces can be designed with learners in mind arises, as it has a significant impact on decision-making processes for renovations and new buildings.
+Following on from this, the question of how physical and digital spaces can be designed with learners in mind arose, as it has a significant impact on decision-making processes for renovations and new buildings.

 Track: Learning & Skills